Documentation Index

 Set Backup

 You can set the backup options for the DB Server created.
-To make backup settings:
+To configure backup settings:

 Caution